nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add S/ n/SCHEDULE_NAME r/DESCRIPTION d/DATETIME`
 * Adds a schedule with the schedule name `SCHEDULE_NAME` description of `DESCRIPTION` and the date time of `DATETIME` inside MyGM.
 * `DATETIME` must be in a dd/mm/yyyy hhmm format.
+* The first character of every word in `SCHEDULE_NAME` should be capitalized.
+For example:`Starting Five`

 Examples:
-* `add S/ n/competition r/first game of national competition d/20/04/2024 2200` adds a schedule with name `competition`, description of `first game of national competition` that is held on `20/04/2024 2200`.
+* `add S/ n/Competition r/first game of national competition d/20/04/2024 2200` adds a schedule with name `Competition`, description of `first game of national competition` that is held on `20/04/2024 2200`.

 ![AddSchedule_SS](images/AddSchedule_SS.png)